davidindub/coffeecrew/README.md

 The project is an E-commerce site for a shop selling specialty coffee equipment.

-Users can register to submit resources to the directory, and upvote and bookmark resources they find useful.
+Users including guests can browse products and add products to their cart.

+Registered users can place orders, save products to a wishlist, save their details for future and see their past orders.

-The project was built keeping the Agile management principles in mind, and I utilised many of GitHub's features such as Issue and Projects to implement Scrum methodology.
+The project was built keeping the Agile management principles in mind, and I utilised many of GitHub's features such as Issue and Projects to implement Scrum methodology despite working alone.

 I wanted to build a front end for the business owner to manage the shop without entering the Django Admin panel.